 - Small backpack for the camel ride.
 You don’t need to bring all your belongings to the desert camp as you will stay there only overnight.
 Take only the most important things and put them in a small bag or backpack.

 - The bump or runner’s belt is my must accessory anywhere I go.
 You can keep there your phone and money.
 Very useful for the camel ride when you want to take pictures.

 - The first part of the road to the Sahara desert leads through a very twisty mountain road.
 Many tourists get sick.
-Avoid this by not eating heavy breakfast and absolutely don’t drink orange juice.
+Avoid this by not eating heavy breakfast, and don’t drink orange juice.
 If you suffer from motion sickness, don’t forget to take some medicine.
-I’ve been to the desert tours many times and there is always at least a few persons on the bus, who get sick and vomits non stop.
+I’ve been to the desert tours many times, and there is always at least a few persons on the bus, who get sick and vomits non stop.
 Maybe then is better to wrap your breakfast and eat it later, after you pass the twisty part of the road?